Hadad in the Bible

 He left Elisha and went to his master.
 Ben Hadad asked him, "What did Elisha tell you?"
 Hazael replied, "He told me you would surely recover."

-The next day Hazael took a heavy cloth, dipped it in water, and spread it over the king’s face.
-Ben-hadad died, and Hazael reigned instead of him.
+The next day Hazael took a piece of cloth, dipped it in water, and spread it over Ben Hadad's face until he died.
+Then Hazael replaced him as king.

 For he left to Jehoahaz [king of Israel] an army of no more than fifty horsemen, ten chariots, and 10,000 footmen, for the king of Aram (Ben-hadad) had destroyed them and made them like dust to be trampled.